CS639-Data-Management-for-Data-Science/s25/p4/README.md

 - [4/01 2:51 PM] Adding more details about valid ticker determination for Q21.
 - [4/01 9:46 PM] Correcting mistake with Q7 (should be 2 destinations and not 3).
 Both csv files should go to single destination.
 If you configured 3 destinations, we'll accept that as well.
 - [4/01 10:07 PM] Fixing copy/paste error with Q18.
 Submission requirements previously incorrectly stated to display transform_survey.sql.
+- [4/02 10:11 PM] Fixing Q19 to remove "second" source.
+You'll need to add multiple sources for the STOCK_DB tables.

 ## :telescope: Overview